MaedahBatool/next-cookies/README.md

 }
 ```

 The `context` parameter is an object which [apart from other keys](https://nextjs.org/docs/api-reference/data-fetching/get-server-side-props#context-parameter) also contains the request as `req` key.
-Where in Next.js, `context.req.cookies` returns a JavaScript object containing the cookies sent by the request.
+In Next.js, `context.req.cookies` returns a JavaScript object containing the cookies sent by the request.

 ### Set and Get Cookies on the Server-side